EmmanuelOga/plangs2/README.md

 ## TODO

 - [ ] Add an "authors" Vertex to link to Blog post authors.
-- [ ] Tweak backdrop-filter in Safari.
+- [ ] Tweak backdrop-filter in Safari/Firefox.
 - [ ] Prefetch some URLS on hover.

 ### Backlog